oh-my-fish/theme-bobthefish/README.md

 - `fish_prompt_pwd_dir_length`. bobthefish respects the Fish `$fish_prompt_pwd_dir_length` setting to abbreviate the prompt path.
 Set to `0` to show the full path, `1` (default) to show only the first character of each parent directory name, or any other number to show up to that many characters.
 - `theme_project_dir_length`.
 The same as `$fish_prompt_pwd_dir_length`, but for the path relative to the current project root.
 Defaults to `0`; set to any other number to show an abbreviated path.
 - `theme_newline_cursor`.
 Use `yes` to have cursor start on a new line.
 By default the prompt is only one line.
 When working with long directories it may be preferrend to have cursor on the next line.
-- `theme_newline_cursor_arrow_glyph`.
-Use `no` have the new line start with a blank space.
-By default, the default right arrow glyph will be used followed by a single space (' ').
-Note that this space is required to have a correctly functioning right prompt.
-- `theme_newline_cursor_top_arrow_glyph`.
-Use `no` to remove the right arrow glyph on the original (top) command prompt line.
-By default, the right arrow glyph will be used.

 **Color scheme options**